Hormone Therapy

 Nova Scotia Health

 The growth of prostate cancer cells depends on testosterone.
 Hormone therapy works by lowering the testosterone in your body.
-When the testosterone is removed from the cancer cells, they will either die or slow down and stop growing.
-Hormone therapy alone is not a cure for prostate cancer.
+When the testosterone is removed from the cancer cells, they will either die or

 Hormone therapy